spryker/spryker-docs/docs/scos/dev/back-end-development/yves/controllers-and-actions.md

 ## Response methods

 There are several ways to send responses in different use cases.
-These methods are called at the end of the action and their return value is returned by the action. e.g. return `$this->redirectResponse('/my-module')`.
+These methods are called at the end of the action and their return value is returned by the action—for example, return `$this->redirectResponse('/my-module')`.

 | RESPONSE METHOD | PURPOSE  |
 | ----------------- | -------------------- |